-Every building job is made of tasks, and every task requires that materials, labour and tools come together.
+Every building or repair job around the house is made of tasks, and every task requires that materials, labour and tools come together.
 Sometimes the smallest tool, gadget or gizmo can make a huge difference in the quality, efficiency and the outcome of jobs.
-I call these gems “little things that matter” and this story is about five of my favourites.
+I call these gems “little tools that matter” and this article is about five of my favourites.

 DEWALT Combination Drill and Tap Bit